wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

 - **Access Level:** anonymous users, i.e. `.*, .*, read` (Authorisation is controlled by the `server/responders/PanoptesAuthDb` file.
 Authentication is controlled by the `MalariaGEN SSO`.)

 Summary:
-- 434 quality-assured features
+- 432 quality-assured features
-- 112 flawed features
+- 101 flawed features
-- 110 related issues
+-  95 related issues
-- 489 user-interface components

 ### About the scope
 Administrative features are considered out-of-scope for this document.
 (See the QAFs for the Panopte core software for that.)